NSkelsey/algorithms/README.md

 select.py
 ---------
-Decription: Selects the kth ordered element in an unordered list in O(n) time.
+Selects the kth ordered element in an unordered list in O(n) time.

 Example usage:
 ```